 Professional Liability (Errors & Omissions Insurance for consultants)

 As a consultant, one of your main jobs is to make things work better.
 But helping a company improve can be a monumental job.
 Things can—and do—go wrong.
 For example, IT consultants, tasked with making software recommendations or installing entire systems, can accidentally leave a client’s data exposed.
 A market analyst can err in modeling financial projections, resulting in lost revenue for the client.
 An HR consultant can miss regulation compliance.
 Whether someone accuses you of a straight-up mistake, failing to deliver services, or being negligent in your duties, Professional Liability Insurance (E&O for short) provides protection for consultancies that are accused of errors, failures to deliver, or professional negligence.

 While Cyber Insurance is essential for IT consultants, it’s also a good idea for anyone who deals with sensitive digital information to have it.
 Cyber protects you against the costs of a data breach or hack by covering expenses related to the breach, such as notifying customers, monitoring accounts, legal costs, and other fees.

 Running your own business can be incredibly gratifying—and lucrative.
-But figuring out your business strategy, obtaining clients, marketing yourself, hiring people, and all of the other responsibilities consultants take on can be tough.
+But figuring out your business strategy, pricing, obtaining clients, marketing yourself, hiring people, and all of the other responsibilities consultants take on can be tough.
 Hey, if it were easy, everyone would do it!
 Protecting yourself, your business, your clients, your partners, your employees, and all of your equipment and ideas with business insurance gives you the freedom to do your best work without worrying about defending legal challenges.
 Honestly, it’s just good advice.